mgechev/blog.mgechev.com/_posts/2014-09-12-binary-tree-iterator-with-es6-generators.markdown

 gen.next(1.618); // { value: 1.618, done: true }
 {% endhighlight %}

 Initially we create a new instance of the generator and pass Pi as parameter.
 Later with `yield 42` we suspend the execution of the generator.
-By calling the `.next` method we restore the execution from the last suspension point.
-By passing argument to `.next` we can get value from the outside of the generator (like in `var returnRes = yield param`).
+By calling the `next` method we restore the execution from the last suspension point.
+By passing argument to `next` we can get value from the outside of the generator (like in `var returnRes = yield param`).

 So far so good, but some times we want to pass the execution to another generator.
 For this case we have a special syntax - `yield* generator(params)`: